 d) when a party to the contract dies or becomes physically or mentally disabled.

 The performance of a task will be excused only when it is not the fault of the performing party.

 Frustration of purpose

 A company has a contract for managing a SaaS event.
 The company is ready with the plan to implement it but the event got canceled due to the COVID-19 pandemic.
 They can still perform the activities but the point of the transaction was that it will be attended by thousands of people which isn’t the case now.
-The parties can invoke the doctrine of frustration ina situation when the performance is not impossible but due to some significant changes in circumstances has resulted in non-materialization of the agreement.
+The parties can invoke the doctrine of frustration in a situation when the performance is not impossible but due to some significant changes in circumstances have resulted in the non-materialization of the agreement.
 So in this instance, the frustration of purpose, not the impossibility of performance, is a better argument.

 Other underdog contractual clauses you should look out for